briandrum/codes.forchagrin.com/_chapters/chapter-509-disorderly-conduct-and-peace-disturbance.md

 emergency.

-4. _(d)_ No parent, guardian or other adult person having the care and/or control of a child with the consent of the child’s parent, guardian or court order shall negligently permit or allow the child to violate subsection (a) hereof.
+4. _(d)_ No parent, guardian or other adult person having the care and/or control of a child with the consent of the child's parent, guardian or court order shall negligently permit or allow the child to violate subsection (a) hereof.

-5. _(e)_ It shall be an affirmative defense to prosecution under subsection (a) hereof that the parent, guardian or other adult person having the care and/or control of a child with the consent of the child’s parent, guardian or court order, immediately reported to the police the child’s refusal or failure to comply with subsection (a) hereof.
+5. _(e)_ It shall be an affirmative defense to prosecution under subsection (a) hereof that the parent, guardian or other adult person having the care and/or control of a child with the consent of the child's parent, guardian or court order, immediately reported to the police the child's refusal or failure to comply with subsection (a) hereof.

 6. _(f)_ No person operating or in charge of any amusement, entertainment, or